 Superior Liveness Detection

 Eliminate performance problems associated with conventional fingerprint sensors.
-Lumidigm V-Series sensors protect against fake and spoof fingerprints by capturing detailed surface and subsurface data from the fingertip.
-Using the biometric industry’s best liveness detection technology, we provide the most secure and accurate sensors available—over 20,000 samples tested and detected to date.
+Lumidigm V-Series fingerprint sensors protect against fake and spoof fingerprints by capturing detailed surface and subsurface data from the fingertip.
+Using multi-spectral imaging, the biometric authentication industry’s best liveness detection technology, we provide the most secure and accurate fingerprint sensors available—over 20,000 samples tested and detected to date.

 Patented multispectral imaging is the most secure, convenient and reliable fingerprint authentication technology on the market today.
 Only available in Lumidigm® products and solutions, multispectral imaging can enroll and verify everyone, every time, in any environmental condition.